husslt/digital-electronics-1/labs/09-project/README.md

 ## Software description

-Put flowchats/state diagrams of your algorithm(s) and direct links to source/testbench files in `src` and `sim` folders.
+TODO Put flowchats/state diagrams of your algorithm(s) and direct links to source/testbench files in `src` and `sim` folders.

 ### Component(s) simulation

-Write descriptive text and simulation screenshots of your components.
+TODO Write descriptive text and simulation screenshots of your components.

 ## Instructions

-Write an instruction manual for your application, including photos or a link to a video.
+TODO Write an instruction manual for your application, including photos or a link to a video.

 ## References